hackerb9/ugrep/README.md

 looking up Emojis 😤, finding obscure symbols ⚸⅗ℏ℞☧☭, or beautiful glyphs to decorate your text. 🙶❡✯🟔❢🙷

-See also b9's `charname` for the reverse operation (lookup a character you've pasted into the terminal.)
+You can also use it for the reverse operation to lookup a single character you've pasted into the terminal.

 ## Usage